vli777/pyport/README.md

     - file1.csv
     - file2.csv

 You can specify multiple models under models.
-The output will contain a simple average of all selected models.
+The output will contain a simple average of all selected models and time periods.

 # Local Usage